oktadev/okta-php-symfony-auth-example/README.md

 # Symfony Authentication

-This example shows how to add authentication to a Symfony project usokg Okta.
+This example shows how to add authentication to a Symfony project using Okta.

 ## Getting Started